Brandon Vera: Personal life

 Vera started dating Jessica Craven in 2016 and announced their engagement in April 2017.
 They wed on April 20, 2018, in Guam.
 Their son, Atreyu Timothy, was born on July 26, 2020.

-Vera has a tattoo on his back, inked in the Filipino scribe, Baybayin.
-Clockwise, it reads mundo (earth), hangin (wind), apoy (fire) and tubig (water).
+Vera has numerous tattoos, one of which is the Filipino scribe Baybayin inked on his back, which reads mundo (earth), hangin (wind), apoy (fire) and tubig (water), clockwise.

 While staying in the Philippines, he trained Filipino actor Richard Gutierrez in martial arts and was given a role as an assassin for Philippine primetime television show, Kamandag on the GMA Network.